Mahabharat (2013 TV series)

 Mahabharat is a 2013 Indian epic mythological television series based on the Sanskrit epic Mahabharata.
 It aired from 16 September 2013 to 16 August 2014 on Star Plus.
 The series is available digitally on Disney+ Hotstar.
 Produced by Swastik Productions Pvt.
-Ltd, it starred Saurabh Raj Jain, Pooja Sharma, Shaheer Sheikh and Aham Sharma.
+Ltd, it starred Saurabh Raj Jain, Pooja Sharma, Shaheer Sheikh, Arpit Ranka and Aham Sharma.

 Premise

 The story begins with Bhishma, the son of King Shantanu and Ganga, who is crowned as the heir to the throne of Hastinapura.
 When Shantanu falls in love with Satyavati, a fisherwoman, she agrees to marry him only on the condition that her children will inherit the throne.
 To fulfill his father's wish, Bhishma takes a vow of lifelong celibacy and renounces his claim to the throne.
 Moved by his sacrifice, Shantanu grants Bhishma the boon of Ichchha Mrityu (death at will).
 Shantanu and Satyavati marry and have two sons, Chitrangada and Vichitravirya.

 25 years later, Chitrangada dies, leaving Vichitravirya as the sole heir.
 On Satyavati’s command, Bhishma abducts the three princesses of Kashi Kingdom—Amba, Ambika, and Ambalika—for Vichitravirya.
 However, Amba, who was already in love with another, refuses to marry Vichitravirya.
 When her lover rejects her, she seeks vengeance against Bhishma.
 She pleads for help from Bhishma’s guru, Parashurama, but their battle is halted by Shiva.
 Determined to be the cause of Bhishma’s downfall, Amba immolates herself, vowing to be reborn for her revenge.

 Vichitravirya dies without an heir.
 To continue the lineage, Satyavati calls upon her firstborn son, Veda Vyasa—born to her before her marriage—to impregnate the widowed queens using the niyoga practice.
 Ambika gives birth to Dhritarashtra, who is blind, Ambalika gives birth to Pandu, who is pale, and a maid, Parishrami, bears Vidura.

 25 years later, Amba is reborn as Shikhandini, the daughter of Drupada, destined to bring about Bhishma’s death.
 Meanwhile, Bhishma secures a marriage alliance for Dhritarashtra by proposing to Gandhari, the daughter of Subala, King of Gandhara, due to her divine boon of bearing a hundred sons.
 When Gandhari learns that her husband-to-be is blind, she blinds herself with a cloth to share his fate.
 Her brother, Shakuni, enraged by this turn of events, swears revenge on Bhishma and injures his own leg as a mark of his vengeance.
 Initially, Dhritarashtra resents Gandhari for her decision but later accepts her as his wife.